mattrips/scratchPad/Protocol Conformance.md

 &#9724; protocol conformance declaration
 : a declaration that a type conforms to a protocol.
-  * A declaration that a type conforms to a protocol `a` further constitutes, with respect to each protocol `n` from which protocol `a` inherits, a declaration that the type conforms to protocol `n` so long as the type has not already been declared to conform to  provided, however, if a .  [need caveat for other declarations that already drag in some or all of those protocols]
+  * A declaration that a type conforms to a protocol `a` further constitutes, with respect to each protocol `n` from which protocol `a` inherits, a declaration that the type conforms to protocol `n` so long as the type has not already been declared to conform to protocol `n`.
+  * A type may be declared to conform to a protocol only once.
+That rule holds true even if two declarations of conformance are conditional wit

 &#9724; protocol requirements set
 : The set of requirements declared in the declaration of a protocol.